Weber-Hsu/AndbotSecuritySensing/README.md

 	* Topic: /MQ2LPG; /MQ2CO; MQ2SMOKE
 	* Msg type: float (Lib: std_msgs::Float32)
 	* Output: ppm
-		(**Approximation** is derived from datasheet; details are the following.)
+		(**Approximation** is derived from datasheet; please refer to section--Specifications and other useful reference of each sensor for details.)

 ### MQ9 CO/Combustible Gas sensor -- Pending
 * Output format: Analog (intensity)
 * ROS
 	* Topic: /MQ9LPG; /MQ9CO; /MQ9CH4;
 	* Msg type: float (Lib: std_msgs::Float32)
-	* Output: ppm (**Approximation** is derived from datasheet; details are the following.)
+	* Output: ppm (**Approximation** is derived from datasheet; please refer to section--Specifications and other useful reference of each sensor for details.)
-	* Pending reason: We believed that this breakout board were designed not properly.
+	* Pending reason: We believe that this breakout board were designed not properly.
 There is no adjustable resistance for analog output.

 ### DHT22 Temperature-Humidity sensor